CIS-Fall-2022/project-cis_4339_project_24/backend/README.md

 ### 3.7.
 Add an attendee to event

 API to update the event information and add a new attendee to the event in the mongodb collection.
+The API will make sure there is no duplicate attendee in data

 ```
 PUT http://localhost:3000/eventData/addAttendee/:id